siyuan-bruce/siyuan-bruce.github.io/_posts/2021-10-10-Quantum-States-and-Vectors.md

 ### Along the y Axis

-Similarly, we have enough conditions to determine the form of the vectors $\vert i\rangle$ and \vert o), apart from the phase ambiguity.
+Similarly, we have enough conditions to determine the form of the vectors $\vert i\rangle$ and $\vert o$ ), apart from the phase ambiguity.
 Here is the result:

 $$\vert i\rangle=\frac{1}{\sqrt{2}}\vert u\rangle+\frac{i}{\sqrt{2}}\vert d\rangle \vert 0\rangle=\frac{1}{\sqrt{2}}\vert u\rangle-\frac{i}{\sqrt{2}}\vert d\rangle$$